 \section{Abstract}

-{ Contribution of photon inverse emission to the dilepton production process in hadron collisions for Large Hadron Collider (LHC) experimental program is calculated in details.
-Numerical analysis of inverse emission effects on observable quantities (cross sections and forward-backward asymmetry) is performed in a wide kinematical region including the CMS LHC experiment in Run3/HL regime which corresponds to ultra-high energies and dilepton invariant masses.
-Effective technics of additive relative corrections is applied for analysis of the influence of different radiative contributions on forward--backward asymmetry. }
+{ The contribution of photon inverse emission to dilepton production in hadron collisions at the Large Hadron Collider (LHC) is calculated in detail.
+Numerical analysis of inverse emission effects on cross sections and forward-backward asymmetry is performed in a wide kinematic region covering the CMS experiment at the Run 3/HL-LHC regime, corresponding to ultra-high energies and high dilepton invariant masses.
+We apply an effective technique using additive relative corrections to analyse the impact of radiative contributions on forward-backward asymmetry. }